 Unique Problem Experienced on Man B&W Engine – Marine engineers

-At slow rpm still unit #1 was not firing.
-After some time stopped engine and again started, it became normal up to 72 rpm.
+At slow rpm still, unit #1 was not firing.
+After some time stopped the engine and again started, it became normal up to 72 rpm.
 All parameters including FO temperature & pressure was normal.

-Few hours later again same problem happed, had to stop engine.
+A few hours later again the same problem happens, had to stop the engine.
 Unit #1 fuel injectors replaced, fuel pump & VIT function checked, mixing column vent & drain checked, f.o. heater checked for any water presence but all found normal.

-Engine started again & rpm maintained 60 and found normal.
-In this condition vsl crossed Gibraltar strait.
-After 3-4 hrs when vsl at open area in Atlantic, same problem came unit #1 stopped firing.
+The engine started again & rpm maintained 60 and found normal.
+In this condition, vsl crossed Gibraltar Strait.
+After 3-4 hrs when vsl at an open area in Atlantic, same problem came unit #1 stopped firing.

 Engine stopped.
-Decided to check all units fuel valve, started from no.7, found normal, #6 found normal, when No.5 (Aft) injector lifted, body came up with broken edge and broken part with nozzle remain seized in the pocket.
-Some how managed to remove the broken part & new injector put in place and the problem solved.
+Decided to check all units fuel valve, started from no.7, found normal, #6 found normal when No.5 (Aft) injector lifted, the body came up with a broken edge and broken part with nozzle remain seized in the pocket.
+Somehow managed to remove the broken part & new injector put in place and the problem solved.

-Actually from #5 exhaust gas was entering to fuel oil return system through the cracked injector head and unit #1 was affecting first due gas lock inside the fuel pump.
+Actually, from #5 exhaust gas was entering to the fuel oil return system through the cracked injector head and unit #1 was affecting first due gas lock inside the fuel pump.